 What is the best printing technique for clothing?

 The three most used and best known printing techniques are screen printing, digital printing and flex printing.
-But what is now the best choice?
-This question can be one’s and for all resolved after reading this article.
+But what is the best choice?
+This question can be once and for all resolved after reading this article.

 Let’s start with a brief explanation of the three printing techniques.
 Don’t worry, we won’t explain you all the details and technical issues for each printing technique.
 Extensive information about each printing technique can be found in the specific articles of the printing technique.

 Screen printing is a technique that is one of the most known technique.
 A lot of developments already have been made to increase the quality of screen printing.
 With screen printing, one colour at a time is applied.
 There is a screen for each separate colour, so there are 5 screens for a design with 5 colours.
 Therefore, the coverage is very good.
 Screen printing works with pantone colours, which is not the case at digital printing.
 It’s possible to have high volumes in little time, that’s why we advise you screen printing for high volumes (from 25 pieces).

 The quality of your screen print depends on the screen printer, the machine, and the materials that are being used.
 There are different kinds of ink, we use premium inks that are GOTS certified.
 Also, there has to be an underlayer for a perfect coverage and a durable result.

 Digital printing is a recent technique, the first steps were made in the year 1991.
 An image is sent directly to the printer using digital files.
 The advantage is that there is no need for a printing plate, for example a screen with screen printing.
 Digital printing is perfect to print bright photographs on your textile, or for designs with multiple colours.
 If you choose for digital printing, the textile has to be made from 80% cotton.
 Digital printing on synthetical, softshell or other textile is thereby not possible.